 Use these pioneer life activities for kids in your homeschool to help teach history.
 The subject is more fun when you add American history activities to your lessons.

-Whether you’re building a log cabin, creating a covered wagon, or cooking food like an American pioneer, hands-on activities give kids the opportunity to see what life was like all those years ago.
+Whether you’re building a log cabin, creating a covered wagon, or cooking food like an American pioneer, hands-on activities give kids the opportunity to see what life was like years ago.

 This post contains affiliate links.

 Great Pioneer Projects: You Can Build YourselfPioneer Days: Discover the Past with Fun Projects, Games, Activities, and RecipesHeading West: Life with the Pioneers, 21 ActivitiesA Pioneer Sampler: The Daily Life of a Pioneer Family in 1840

 Benefits of Adding Pioneer Activities to Your Homeschool

 When you add history-themed projects to your lesson plans, you give tweens a deeper understanding of American history.

 That’s why I regularly added pioneer crafts and other fun exercises to our homeschool.

 When older kids sew a quilt or bake crackers, they gain valuable insight into the daily lives of these early settlers.
 It brings history to life for them by going beyond dates and facts.